Keyj33k/htkit/README.md

-# Project - Hunter
+# Project - Hunter / Haunt
 [i] Hunter is a small toolkit for information gathering and helping with en- and decryption with b64 and md5

-[i] Hunter is a collection of selfwritten tools.
+[i] Haunt is a second version of the hunter toolkit; same functionality; same usage; different code [i] Haunt / Hunter is a collection of selfwritten tools.

 [1] Witcher
 -------------------------------------------------------------------